- Search The Registry

 - My Account

 *Natalie Cole was born on this date in 1950.
-She was an African American singer, songwriter, and performer.
+She was a Black singer, songwriter, and performer.

 Natalie Maria Cole was born in Los Angeles, CA., the daughter of Nat King Cole and former Duke Ellington Orchestra singer Maria Hawkins Ellington, and raised in the Hancock Park district of Los Angeles.
 At the age of 6, Natalie sang on her father's Christmas album and later began performing at age 11.
 Cole grew up with older adopted sister Carole "Cookie" (1944–2009) (her mother Maria's younger sister's daughter); adopted brother Nat "Kelly" Cole (1959–95), and younger twin sisters Timolin and Casey (born 1961).

 She enrolled in Northfield School, an elite New England preparatory school before her father died of lung cancer in February 1965.
 Soon afterwards she began having a difficult relationship with her mother.
 She enrolled in the University of Massachusetts Amherst.
 She transferred briefly to University of Southern California where she pledged the Upsilon chapter of Delta Sigma Theta sorority.
 She later transferred back to the University of Massachusetts, where she majored in Child Psychology and minored in German, graduating in 1972.